paulhji/project_4_car_sale_pricing_models/README.md

 # project_4_car_sale_pricing_models
 Project 4: Ashby, Joy, Shawn, and Paul

+## Project Goals
+Train a model to analyze vehicle sales based on historical sales data from 2005 - 2015.
+The goal is to find an accurate regression model based on multiple features as it relates to their sale price.
+We will utilize Python, Pandas DataFrames, and several regression models to identify which can predict the prices most accurately.

 ## Project 4

 You will work with your group to solve, analyze, or visualize a problem using machine learning (ML) with the other technologies we’ve learned.
 Here are the specific requirements: